 Our “Reinventing Care” journey is a collaborative process that brings architectural and health care experts from across the country together with Cone Health’s extraordinary physician partners, employees, patients and community members to inform the design, construction and renovation of our hospitals.
 We are creating state of the art facilities to support medical advances and continue providing world class care for our communities

 We want to keep you informed about the new facilities we are creating in Greensboro.
 Information on this web page provides the most current facts surrounding planned changes to how Cone Health women’s services, behavioral health services and operative services will be offered in the Greensboro area.
 These changes will occur in stages between 2016 and 2020.
 We are committed to providing the highest quality care and service to improve the health of our communities for decades to come.

 What: Cone Health is proud to advance a tradition of exceptional women’s health services valued by our community.
 We are committed to making health care for women and families even better by creating a 195,678 square foot facility connected to the south side of The Moses H. Cone Memorial Hospital.
-This facility will have its own entrance, separate elevators and a separate parking area for patients and families.
+The Women's & Children's Center at Moses Cone Hospital will have its own entrance, separate elevators and a separate parking area for patients and families.
 We have involved more than 1,000 patients, employees and physician partners in work to design this facility.
 Our objective is to recreate the special environment of Women's Hospital while also enhancing quality and health care experiences for our patients and their families.

 - Locates women's and children's services to the same campus, which will bring improved quality and convenience to the community.

 - Brings women closer to the specialists and advanced services available at Moses Cone Hospital, while maintaining the special environment that Women’s Hospital offers women across the Triad.